zio/zio/docs/guides/tutorials/deploy-a-zio-application-using-docker.md

 In this tutorial, we learned how to build a docker image using _sbt-native-packager_, and how to deploy the docker image to the local or remote Docker registry.

-The complete working example of this tutorial is available on the `dockerize` branch of our [ZIO Quickstart: Building RESTful Web Service](https://github.com/zio/zio-quickstart-restful-webservice/tree/dockerize) quickstart on GitHub.
+All the source code associated with this article is available on the [ZIO Quickstart](http://github.com/zio/zio-quickstarts) on Github.